nils-mathieu/piscine-rust/module-01.md

 ## General Rules

-Any exercise you turn in should compile using the `cargo` package manager, either with `cargo run` if the subject requires a *program*, or with `cargo test` otherwise.
+Any exercise you turn in must compile using the `cargo` package manager, either with `cargo run` if the subject requires a *program*, or with `cargo test` otherwise.
 Only dependencies specified in the `allowed dependencies` section are allowed.
 Only symbols specified in the `allowed symbols` section are allowed.
 Every exercise must be part of a virtual Cargo workspace, a single